andrewmmc/andrewmmc.com/content/blog/2020/web-accessibility/index.md

 ---
-title: What is web accessibility and why does it important?
+title: What is web accessibility and why is it important?
 date: '2020-05-26T12:00:00+08:00'
 canonical: ''
 ---